Ethos

 Mentor

-- I host RAs and Interns at Jure's Group at Stanford AI Lab and Regev's Lab at Genentech.
+- I host RAs, interns and technicians at Jure's Group at Stanford AI Lab and Aviv's Lab at Genentech.
 I'm fortunate to work with:

 Sessen Iohannes (CSHL Biology PhD),